nicolo-tellini/LRSDAY-Patch/INSTRUCTIONS.md

 OpenJDK 64-Bit Server VM (build 25.302-b08, mixed mode)
 ```

-In addition, you have to meet the dependecies indicated in [prerequisites](https://github.com/yjx1217/LRSDAY/blob/master/prerequisite.txt).
+In addition, you have to meet the dependecies indicated in [prerequisites](https://github.com/yjx1217/LRSDAY/blob/master/prerequisite.txt).</br>
+Sotware with [U] are already provided with the installation of Ubuntu.

 ```
-# sotwares with [U] are already provided with the installation of Ubuntu.
 bash [U]
 bzip2 and libbz2-dev [U]
 cmake v3.2 or newer [U]